 Skip to main contentSpecialties let you specialize agents for specific tasks.
-Every agent needs a specialty to run—if you don’t select one during initialization, it defaults to SYSOPS
+Every agent needs a specialty to run—if you don’t select one during initialization, it defaults to SYSOPS.

 Purpose of Specialties